Asturias: History

 During the Napoleonic Wars, Asturias was the first Spanish province to rise up against the French following the abdication of King Ferdinand VII on 10 May 1808.
 Riots began in Oviedo and on 25 May the local government formally declared war on Napoleon with 18,000 men called to arms to resist invasion.

 The Industrial Revolution came to Asturias after 1830 with the discovery and systematic exploitation of coal mines and iron factories at the mining basins of Nalón and Caudal.
 At the same time, there was significant migration to the Americas (especially Argentina, Uruguay, Puerto Rico, Cuba and Mexico); those who succeeded overseas often returned to their native land much wealthier.
 These entrepreneurs were known collectively as Indianos, for having visited and made their fortunes in the West Indies and beyond.
 The heritage of these wealthy families can still be seen in Asturias today: the region is dotted with many large modernista villas, as well as cultural institutions such as free schools and public libraries.

 Asturias played an important part in the events that led up to the Spanish Civil War.
-In October 1934 Asturian miners and other workers staged an armed uprising (see Revolution of Asturias) to oppose the coming to power of the right-wing CEDA party, which had obtained three ministerial posts in the centralist government of the Second Spanish Republic.
+In October 1934, Asturian miners and other workers staged an armed uprising (see Revolution of Asturias) to oppose the coming to power of the right-wing CEDA party, which had obtained three ministerial posts in the centralist government of the Second Spanish Republic.
 For a month, a Popular Front Committee exercised control in southern Asturias, while local workers committees sprang up elsewhere in the region.
-A war committee dominated by anarcho-syndicalist supporters took power in Oviedo.
-Troops under the command of a then unknown general named Francisco Franco Bahamonde were brought from Spanish Morocco to suppress the revolt.
-Franco applied tactics normally reserved for overseas colonies, using troops of the Spanish Legion and Moroccan troops: ferocious oppression followed.
+A defense committee led by anarcho-syndicalist supporters took power in Oviedo.
+Troops under the command of a then-unknown general named Francisco Franco Bahamonde were brought from Spanish Morocco to suppress the revolt.
+Franco applied tactics normally reserved for overseas colonies, using troops of the Spanish Legion and Moroccan troops; ferocious oppression followed.

 As a result, Asturias remained loyal to the republican government during the Spanish Civil War, and was the scene of an extraordinary defence in extreme terrain, the Battle of El Mazuco.
-With Franco eventually gaining control of all Spain, Asturias — traditionally linked to the Spanish Crown — was known merely as the "Province of Oviedo" from 1939 until Franco's death in 1975.
-The province's name was restored fully after the return of democracy to Spain, in 1977.
+With Franco eventually gaining control of all of Spain, Asturias — traditionally linked to the Spanish Crown — was known merely as the "Province of Oviedo" from 1939 until Franco's death in 1975.
+The province's name was restored fully after the return of democracy to Spain in 1977.
 In the 50s and 60s the industrial progress of Asturias continued with the constitution of national enterprises like Ensidesa and Hunosa, but the 80s was the decade of a dramatic industrial restructuring.

 On 30 December 1981, Asturias became an autonomous community within the decentralised territorial structure established by the Constitution of 1978.
 Rafael Luis Fernández Álvarez, who had previously served as the President of the Regional Council since 1978, became the first President of the Principality of Asturias, upon the adoption of autonomy.
 The Asturian regional government holds comprehensive competencies in important areas such as health, education and protection of the environment.
 The current president, elected in 2019, is Adrián Barbón (PSOE).